Pressure and Vacuum Relief Valves (PVRV's)

-Pressure and Vacuum Relief Valves are tank protection devices predominantly installed on a nozzle opening at the top of a fixed roof, low pressure (15 psig and lower) storage tank.
+Pressure and Vacuum Relief Valves (PVRV’s) are tank protection devices predominantly installed on a nozzle opening at the top of a fixed roof, low pressure (15 psig and lower) storage tank.
 Designed and applied per API standard 2000, their primary job is to safely protect your tank against rupture / implosion by letting the tank breathe, or vent, when pressure changes in the tank during standard operating conditions.
 PVRV’s are only used in vapor service and should never be used for liquid relief scenarios.

 Emergency Relief Valves protect tanks against excessive pressure caused by external event outside normal operating procedures such as heat / fire exposure / flashes within the tank.
 Emergency relief valves provide higher flow capacity than standard pressure and vacuum relief valves.
 This allows them to release pressure / vacuum rapidly to overcome the rapidly increasing pressures due to heat expansion.